Usbac/calcue/README.md

 ## Features

+* Use of variables
 * Multiple predefined functions
-* Use of variables
 * Save and load data from files
 * Operations history
 * Platform independent
+* Dark and light theme
 * Easy to use UI
 * Compact design
-* Dark and light theme
+* And more...

 </br>
 <p align="center">